aniruddhballal/VenPay/README.md

 - [ ] TASK 163: show the pfp in displayuser and edit profile pages. and while showing product requests, payment requests.
 - [ ] TASK 171: user display and editprofile must match styles, shape, structure - and editprofile's pfp+pw patch stands out (colours, effects)
 - [ ] TASK 179: animate the underline of accepted requests/declined/pending - STARTED DOING THIS, A LOT OF SCOPE FOR ANIMATED IMPROV
-- [ ] TASK 197: Make use of centralised axios - api.ts throughout the whole app
 - [ ] TASK 200: link to vendor's profile in company's payment requests section
 - [ ] TASK 201: link to company's profile in vendor's product requests section
 - [ ] TASK 207: reviewStyles.ts improv